arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 .. toctree::
   developer_guide
   doc_guide
 ```
 ````
 ````{tabbed} MyST (Markdown)
 ```
 ```{toctree}
 developer_guide
 doc_guide
 ```
 ```
 ````

 Read more about the [Sphinx toctree directive](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents).

+## Code tabs

+### Synchronised Tabs
+ArviZ docs are using `sphinx-design` extension for adding sync code tabs in [conf.py](https://github.com/arviz-devs/arviz/blob/main/doc/source/conf.py#L61).
+You can check the syntax and more info about it at [Synchronised Tabs](https://sphinx-design.readthedocs.io/en/sbt-theme/tabs.html#synchronised-tabs).
+Using this extension saves us from a lot of raw-html code.
+Sphinx provides this extension to make our work easy and or code more concise.

 ## Adding references